oboukli/montehall/README.md

 docker run --rm -v $(pwd):/src --workdir="/src" node npm run montehall
 ```

-The player should win 1/3 of the games, given a sufficiently large number
+A player who does not switches their door pick should statistically win 1/3
+of the games, given a sufficiently large number of random game attempts.
-of random game attempts.
-However, a prudent, or "wise," player who switches should
+However, a prudent, or "wise," player who switches pick should win 2/3
-win 2/3 of the games, which can be simulated using the `--wise` option:
+of the games, which can be simulated using the `--wise` option:

 ```shell
 npm run montehall -- --wise